-During the construction period, loss of vegetation is associated with site clearance and early works and is limited to the construction of workers' camp, materials storage and processing yard and the new schools to be constructed.
-The vegetation will be affected in terms of: (i) reduced vegetation cover, (ii) reduced grassland cover; (iii) the general decline in number of plant species within the project site.
+During construction activities, loss of vegetation is associated with site clearance and early works and is limited to the construction of workers' camp, materials storage and processing yard and the new buildings to be constructed.
 The type of vegetation which is expected to be disturbed/ lost includes grassland, trees and a few crops that exist.
-However, considering the scope and location of the project site, the impact is short-term and of low significance.